brikis98/yevgeniy-brikman-homepage/_posts/2015-11-11-running-docker-aws-ground-up.md

 [ec2-user]$ sudo service docker start
 {% endhighlight %}

-Next, add the `ec2-user` to the `docker` group so you can execute Docker commands without using `sudo`.
+Next, add the `ec2-user` to the `docker` group, so you can execute Docker commands without using `sudo`.
 Note that you'll have to log out and log back in for the settings to take effect: